hathora/builder/README.md

 ## Example

-First, create a directory for your application and create a `rtag.yml` file with the following contents:
+First, create a directory for your application and create a `rtag.yml` file inside the directory with the following contents:

 ```yml
 # rtag.yml